priyanka-sadhwani/new-beginnings/README.md

 I have chosen Spring Boot over Dropwizard as it is quicker to get off the ground into a working service, and also supports dependency injection out of the box without using any other external libraries.
 The trade-off is that Dropwizard is more customizable than Spring Boot but I decided this trade-off was worth it, given the simplicity of the service.
 #### Repository
-As a simple first implementation, the repository to store participants used is an internal in-memory map object to store participants.
-I also considered using an in-memory H2 database, but opted for the simple approach to start off with.
+As a simple first implementation, the repository to store participants used is an internal in-memory map object.
+I also considered using an in-memory H2 database, but opted for the simple approach to start off with, intending to switch to a H2 database later on, but running out of time.
-A proper persistence layer should be implemented, backed up by a real database so the data doesn't get lost every time the server gets restarted.
+A persistence layer backed up by an actual database should be implemented, so the data doesn't get lost every time the server gets restarted.
 I have structured the code in such a way it is easy to plug in another repository type without any change to the business logic.
 #### Testing
 Each of the components (controller, service, repository) of the app are unit tested separately, using Mockito to mock the dependencies.
 TDD was used for the service testing which contains the large majority of the business logic.
 The repository tests and controller tests (unfinished) were implemented afterwards.
-I also planned to write a web integration test to test the actual exposed APIs using Spring Boots in built method (@WebIntegrationTest) but unfortunately also did not manage to get to that.
+I also planned to write a web integration test (RegistryAppIntegrationTest) to test the actual exposed APIs using Spring Boots in built method (@WebIntegrationTest) but unfortunately also did not manage to get to that.
 #### Additional enhancements
+1. WebIntegrationTest
-1. Validations on participant fields and error handling - not null/empty checks, date of birth in a range
+2. Validations on participant fields and error handling - not null/empty checks, date of birth in a range
-2. Health Check
+3. Health Check
-3. Swagger/API docs
+4. Swagger/API docs
-4. Change address from String to a class (i.e. firstLine, secondList, postcode, etc)
+5. Change address from String to a class (i.e. firstLine, secondList, postcode, etc)